-Haitong Bank uses the external ratings assigned to determine the risk weights applicable to exposures to central governments and central banks, institutions and corporates, in accordance with the rules set out in Regulation (EU) no. 575/2013 and Regulation (EU) no. 2019/876.
+Haitong Bank uses the external ratings assigned to determine the risk weights applicable to exposures to central governments and central banks, institutions and corporates, in accordance with the rules set out in Regulation (EU) no. 575/2013.

 For risk weighting purposes, exposures to debt securities are allocated to the ratings specifically assigned for the respective issues.
 If no specific rating exist for the issues, the ratings assigned to the respective issuers, when such ratings exist, are used.
 Credit exposures other than represented by debt securities are only assigned the rating of the respective issuers, when such ratings exist.